Teppanyaki and teriyaki.

-Although they are both Japanese cooking methods, one is contingent on certain ingredients being integrated while the other refers to specific cookware being used.
+Although they’re both Japanese cooking methods, teriyaki means that certain ingredients are being integrated while teppanyaki refers to specific cookware being used.

 Teriyaki is a cooking technique where foods are grilled or broiled in teriyaki sauce.
-Teppanyaki, on the other hand, is a style of cooking that is the result of using a large metal plate, called a teppan, to grill food.
+Teppanyaki, on the other hand, is a style of cooking where the chef uses a large metal plate, called a teppan, to grill food.
 So Teriyaki is a sauce, Teppanyaki a cooking style.